Everything you need to know about logo families

-3. Memorability: more brand assets can lead to greater brand recognition
+3. Memorability: more brand assets can lead to improved brand recognition

 Please note that these are not in order of importance.